K-12 STEM Education & Outreach Staff

 Jacari Scott has been actively working in research administration since 2012.
 Prior to joining the Lab, she was a Scholar Service Coordinator at the Mathematical Sciences Research Institute.
 She has supported the Workforce Development, Sustainability, and Government and Community Relations Offices during her time at the Lab.
 Ms. Scott is a Bay Area native and enjoys raising her three daughters.

 Joe Crippen prides himself on almost four decades of service to his country.
 Joe began his time at the Lab after serving in the United States Army for twenty years.
-As a long-time staff member, Mr. Crippen is quite knowledgeable of the history and protocol of the Lab.
-He currently splits time supporting the Workforce Develompent & Education and Government and Community Relations Offices.
-He is well known around the Lab and plays an integral role supporting many activities, especially Daughters and Sons to Work Day.
+As a long-time staff member, Mr. Crippen is quite knowledgeable of the history and protocol of the Lab, and applies his expertise to providing logistical and operational support to the Government and Community Relations Offices and K-12 team.
+Joe became a first-time Grandfather in December of 2020 and spends time with his family and traveling.